Skip to content

 net start msiserver

-We tested this on a Windows 10 PC where the troubleshooter failed.
-After resetting components and restarting, Windows Update worked.
+When the troubleshooter fails, resetting components and restarting usually gets Windows Update working again.
 According to HowToEdge’s fix guide, this method has the highest success rate for persistent 0x8024001e errors.

 #Fix 3: Run SFC and DISM Scans